Watermarks, Build Cover for Your Images5 Minutes to Integrate

 One way to watermark an image is to use an image processing software in manual or automatic mode.
 Another way is a near-real time on-demand image processing — a concept we cultivate within our CDN.

 In the latter case, a watermark is applied to an image through the overlay operation.
 In short, the operation allows users to layer images.

 If you’d like to experiment with your own examples, make sure that,

 - You’re already registered with Uploadcare.
-In case you aren’t, head over to the registration section of Uploadcare Intro.
+In case you aren’t, navigate to the section of our docs elaborating on accounts and signing up.

 - You’ve already got some images you’d like to become watermark-added within an Uploadcare project.